-Michael Mucha is the Director of Public Works for the City of Olympia, where he has served for the last 11 years.
+Michael Mucha is the Chief Engineer and Director for the Madison Metropolitan Sewerage District in Madison Wisconsin.
+Before that, he served eleven years as the Director of Public Works for the City of Olympia.
 He has over 25 years of experience working in local government and has put sustainability to action in creative ways.
 He holds a B.S. in Civil Engineering from the University of Wisconsin, an M.P.A. from the University of Washington, and a leadership certificate from Harvard University.

-Michael is involved in the City's efforts to adapt to the affects of sea level rise, has led the City's efforts to move Olympia toward being a zero waste community, and has implemented policies to lower greenhouse gases below Kyoto targets.
+Michael is involved in the District's efforts to view wastewater as a resource and is helping to transform the general thinking of wastewater from invisible to invaluable.
+He has also lead the City of Olympia's efforts to adapt to the affects of sea level rise, has led the City's efforts to move Olympia toward being a zero waste community, and has implemented policies to lower greenhouse gases below Kyoto targets.